CryptoExperts/IronMask/src/getting_started_dev.md

 As mentionned above, a tuple of size _n_ is a combination of _n_ elements of the dependency list.
-To represent a tuple, we thus use an array of `Comb` (defined in `combinations.h`). `Comb` is currently a `uint8_t`, which means that VRAPS does not work with circuit containing more than 255 variables and inputs (to support larger circuits, simply changing `Comb` to `int` would be enough, although the memory consumption of the tool would increase).
+To represent a tuple, we thus use an array of `Comb` (defined in `combinations.h`). `Comb` is currently a `uint8_t`, which means that IronMask does not work with circuit containing more than 255 variables and inputs (to support larger circuits, simply changing `Comb` to `int` would be enough, although the memory consumption of the tool would increase).